Diabetic Eye Disease

 How is diabetic retinopathy diagnosed?

-Your doctor will diagnose diabetic retinopathy using the following methods tested by her and her staff:
+Dr Chiu will diagnose diabetic retinopathy using the following methods tested by her and her staff:

-- Dilated eye exam is a good diagnostic tool for retinopathy.
+- A dilated eye exam is a good diagnostic tool for retinopathy.
 Drops will be placed in your eye to dilate your pupils (the black of your eye).
-This will help your doctor look for the presence of cataract, abnormal or new blood vessels, swelling, blood or fat deposits in the retina, scar tissue and retinal detachment.
+This will help Dr Chiu look for the presence of cataract, abnormal or new blood vessels, swelling, blood or fat deposits in the retina, scar tissue and retinal detachment.

 - Optical coherence tomography takes sectional images of the retina to determine leakage into the retinal tissue.